Kreagentle/leetcode/Linked List/README.md

 Original singly linked list:   1 -> 2 -> 3 -> 4 -> 5
 Reversed singly linked list:  5 -> 4 -> 3 -> 2 -> 1
 ```

+# Middle of a Singly Linked List

+Write a function to find and return the middle node of a singly linked list.
+If the list has an even number of nodes, return the second of the two middle nodes.